-We do this by uniting emerging civic leaders from different disciplines, with different political values and provide them with the tools and skills they need to engage in civic discourse, collaborate with those they don’t agree with, and come up with creative solutions to make society stronger.
+We do this by uniting leaders from different disciplines, with different political values and provide them with the tools and skills they need to collaborate with those they don’t agree with and generate solutions that make our democracy stronger.

 What It Means to Cultivate the Karass

 Cultivate the Karass is inspired by the life and work of Jake Brewer, a senior advisor for the White House Office of Science and Technology Policy who was tragically killed during a charity bike ride.
 After Jake died, we found a post-it on his office computer monitor a handwritten note with the phrase: Cultivate the Karass.

 We were inspired by Jake’s post-it note to bring more people together to dissolve barriers and biases.

 We were inspired to help leaders move beyond the boundaries that often impede progress in the public sector.

 We were inspired to give voice and a vehicle to leaders who are willing to work across disciplines, both in and out of government.

 Lori Collins remembers the life and legacy of her son, Jake Brewer (Code for America Summit, 2016).

 Lori Brewer Collins | On Becoming a Loyal Antagonist